 - 1. Perform administrative duties in a variety of healthcare settings. - 2.
 Perform clinical duties in a variety of healthcare settings - 3.
 Demonstrate entry level skill in applying concepts of coding, insurance billing, finance, and office procedures. - 4.
-Demonstrate computer literacy and basic knowledge of software applications. - 5.
-Develop interpersonal and team participation skills in a variety of settings. - 6.
-Implement critical thinking and problem-solving skills. - 7.
-Utilize teaching-learning techniques to identify, implement, and evaluate health education needs of patients. - 8.
+Develop interpersonal and team participation skills in a variety of settings.

+- 5. Utilize teaching-learning techniques to identify, implement, and evaluate health education needs of patients. - 6.
 Apply legal guidelines and ethical standards in everyday practice.